T-Neck Records: Financial struggles and decline

 By 1982, the T-Neck label was undergoing financial troubles no thanks in part due to the three elder Isleys' spending habits and failure to pay back taxes after a certain period.
 During this time, the brothers had signed the R&B band, Bloodstone to their label where they produced what became the band's comeback album, We Go a Long Way Back (1982), with the title track providing them their biggest R&B success since 1975's "My Little Lady".
 However, Bloodstone's next T-Neck album Party (1984) failed to generate similar success.

 Meanwhile, the decade-long 3+3 lineup was dealing with other issues including what later turned into a court battle against the two-halves of the act arguing over royalties and questionable songwriting credits (all of its CBS recordings were credited to all six members but were only issued on Triple Three Music and Three Boys Music giving the three older Isleys shares of the royalties).
 In 1983, the older Isleys advised the others to leave the band as they dealt with financial issues.
 Prior to this, the older Isleys managed to have most of Ernie's, Marvin's and Jasper's compositions recorded for Between the Sheets (1983).

 By 1985, with severe financial problems, each of the brothers filed for Chapter 7 bankruptcy and T-Neck Records folded, giving up much of the label's assets to pay debts and to avoid imprisonment for tax evasion.
 Shortly afterwards, the group returned as a trio and signed a contract with Warner Bros Records where they recorded the album Masterpiece, released in 1985.
 Meanwhile, the younger brothers and Jasper had reformed as Isley-Jasper-Isley, recording for Columbia Records where they released the hit, "Caravan of Love" (1985).
 Ironically, the record was included in the track listing of the Isleys compilation, The Isley Brothers Story, Vol. 2: The T-Neck Years (1969-1985), despite the fact that the record was never issued on T-Neck Records.

-Ron Isley is the only original member of the group - Kelly Isley died in 1986, shortly after T-Neck folded; Rudy Isley retired from the music industry in 1989.
+Ron Isley and Ernie Isley are the only original members of the group - Kelly Isley died in 1986, shortly after T-Neck folded; Rudy Isley retired from the music industry in 1989 and later died in 2023.
+Chris Jasper left the group and went solo in 1987 and died in 2025.
 Some of the Isleys' songs recorded under T-Neck have been released on various labels, with permission from Sony Music.
 T-Neck's pre-1983 catalog is owned by Sony Music via Legacy Recordings.